Idan503/GraphicsFinal/README.md

 # GraphicsFinal
 Computer Graphics course final project.

-Made using OpenGL-glut, writter in C++.
+Made using OpenGL-glut, written in C++.

 ### A Brief Overview
 This project generates a random terrain, based on a combination of seismological and random terrain generation algorithms.